 Langley Prep School delivers a rich, vibrant and broad curriculum that provides a thorough academic grounding delivered by subject specialists, alongside many opportunities for pupils to develop positive habits of mind and a joy of learning.
-While timetables are set around core subjects – Maths, English, Science, French – the Prep School curriculum embraces disciplines such as History, Geography, RS, Computing, DT, Art, Music, Drama, PE and from Year 6, Latin and Classical studies.
+While timetables are set around core subjects – Maths, English, Science, French – the Prep School curriculum embraces disciplines such as History, Geography, RPE (Religion, Philosophy, Ethics), Creative Design, Computing and Robotics, Music, Drama, PE and Spanish (from Year 7).

 Pupils love the freedom to explore the 70 acres of our beautiful wooded parkland, and a holistic approach to education is enhanced through our Growth Mindset ethos and fully integrated Outdoor Learning lessons.